Ezhil005/DSA-Solutions/Arrays/README.md

 - [MaxConsecutiveOnesWithFlip.java](MaxConsecutiveOnesWithFlip.java): Finds the longest stretch of 1s in a binary array by flipping at most one 0
 - [MaxConsecutiveOnesWithValidFlip.java](MaxConsecutiveOnesWithValidFlip.java): Finds the longest stretch of 1s by flipping one 0, only if enough 1s remain to justify the flip
 - [CheckMajorityElement.java](CheckMajorityElement.java): Uses Boyer-Moore algorithm to check if an element appears more than n/2 times in an array
+- [MaxSubarraySumKadane.java](MaxSubarraySumKadane.java): Finds the maximum sum of a contiguous subarray using Kadane’s Algorithm